ropensci-archive/roweb2/content/blog/2020-04-16-2-months-in-2-minutes-ropensci-news-april-2020/index.md

   - tic
 description: Semi-monthly summary of the rOpenSci Newsletter, April 2020
 # twitterImg: blog/2019/06/04/post-template/name-of-image.png
 preface: "A semi-monthly summary of the [rOpenSci Newsletter](https://news.ropensci.org/) including software reviews, packages on CRAN, use cases, posts from staff and community, and events.
-January 6 to February 17, 2020"
+March 2 to April 13, 2020"
 ---

 ### rOpenSci HQ